321hendrik/SikuliTools/README.md

-# Capture Selection Plugin for Use with Sublime Text and [SikuliX](http://sikulix.com/)
+# SikuliTools
+The primary purpose for this collection of tools is to leave [SikuliX IDE](http://sikulix.com/) and write GUI tests in Sublime Text.

-Sublime Text Plugin that captures a selection from the screen, saves it to the currently active directory and inserts the filename at the cursor position.
-The primary purpose is the leave SikuliX IDE and write GUI tests in Sublime Text.
+- captures a selection from the screen, saves it to the currently active directory and inserts the filename at the cursor position.

 ## Installation
 Clone repository into your Sublime Packages Folder.